Wedding Venue Review

 Possible Distractions/ Work Around

-My view of Disneyland is more than a cultural icon, or a theme park backed by a large world conglomerate.
+My view of Disneyland is more than a cultural icon or a theme park backed by a large world conglomerate.
 I view Disneyland as a place was built to inspire the imagination of children.
-It foster's creativity, imagination, and promotes happiness.
-It's the one place that your parents may have visited when they were kids with the same wide eye awe you had the first time you saw it.
-It doesn't matter if you've been there 50,000 times, when your children see it for the first time and you can see the expression on their face, and see the happiness if gives them, it will be like stepping into the park for the first time.
+It Foster's creativity, imagination, and promotes happiness.
+It's the one place that your parents may have visited when they were kids with the same wide-eyed awe you had the first time you saw it.
+It doesn't matter if you've been there 50,000 times, when your children see it for the first time and you can see the expression on their face, and see the happiness it igives them, it will be like stepping into the park for the first time.
 Inspiring a child's imagination has so many benefits, you never where it will go.
-An 11 year old boy who was one of the first to enter the park back in 1955 known as George Lucas later went on to create the epic movie series known as Star Wars.
-Disneyland represents so much, American innovation, imagination, and best of all, happiness.
+An 11-year-old boy who was one of the first to enter the park back in 1955 known as George Lucas later went on to create the epic movie series known as Star Wars (now under the Disney umbrella) Disneyland represents so much, American innovation, imagination, and best of all, happiness.
 How could you not have a blissful life once you get married at the happiest place on earth?